I was finally a doctor. A real doctor. A doctor that could get himself a doctor loan!

 While it didn’t necessarily work out ideally for me — I did not expect to have three “permanent positions” — I made mistakes I could afford to make due to my solid income and a high savings rate.
 Somehow, despite our unwise choices, we managed to become financially independent within ten years of finishing residency.

 If, like me, you’re not willing to wait until you can put 20% down on a home, a physician loan can be a viable option and one that’s not available to much of the population.
-If interest rates remain steady or drop and you know you’ll be staying long-term after you’ve been in your home a year or two, you can always refinance to a traditional mortgage with 20% or more down.
+If interest rates remain steady or drop and you know you’ll be staying long-term after you’ve been in your home a year or two, you can always refinance to a traditional mortgage and a lower interest rate with 20% or more down.

 However, understand that renting is likely the better financial option unless you’re fairly certain you’ll be in the home for at least five years, if not longer.